If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 • Occupation: Alexander was lithographic writer; wholesale jeweller; master jeweller.2

-• Name-Variation: Alexander Kidd was also known as Alexander Thomas Kidd.2
+• Name-Variation: Alexander Thomas Kidd wholesale jeweller was also known as Alexander Thomas Kidd.2

 Census & Directory Entries